spkirich/config-nvim/README.md

 :PackerInstall
 ```

-Any required coc extension could be intslled with the following Neovim
+Any required coc extension could be intslled in the same way:
-command:

 ``` vim
 :CocInstall <coc-extension-name>
 ```

-At last, Haskell Language Server could be installed with
+At last, Haskell Language Server could be managed with
 [GHCup](https://www.haskell.org/ghcup/).